numpy/numpy/doc/source/user/quickstart.rst

 On the other hand, the function `ma.row_stack` is equivalent to `vstack` for any input arrays.
-In general, for arrays of with more than two dimensions, `hstack` stacks along their second axes, `vstack` stacks along their first axes, and `concatenate`
+In general, for arrays with more than two dimensions, `hstack` stacks along their second axes, `vstack` stacks along their first axes, and `concatenate`